-The Radx Innovation Challenge invites participants to devise creative solutions for unmet needs in health care.
-Contestants are encouraged to form multi-disciplinary teams and are offered individualized coaching and mentoring.
-Teams compete in a live pitch event to win development funding.
+The 2017 Radx Innovation Challenge invited participants to devise creative solutions for unmet needs in health care.
+Contestants were encouraged to form multi-disciplinary teams and offered individualized coaching and mentoring.
+Teams competed in a live pitch event to win development funding.

-The 2017 Radx Innovation Challenge is sponsored by the Vanderbilt Radiology Radx program in collaboration with the Wond’ry and the Center for Technology Transfer and Commercialization (CTTC), with generous funding support from the Evelyn Selby Stead Fund for Innovation.
+The Radx Innovation Challenge was sponsored by the Vanderbilt Radiology Radx program in collaboration with the Wond’ry and the Center for Technology Transfer and Commercialization (CTTC), with generous funding support from the Evelyn Selby Stead Fund for Innovation.